Quick-start - Containers

 First, set your working directory to where you’d like the tar file stored.
 Then, download the tar file by using the below command.

-curl -O -u USERNAME https://repos.virtalica.com/fabric/enterprise/files/storagefabric-4.1.0-1.c1.tar.gz
+curl -O -u USERNAME https://repos.virtalica.com/fabric/enterprise/files/storagefabric-4.4.0-1.c1.tar.gz

-In the above commands, replace USERNAME
+In the above commands, replace USERNAME with your registered user name.

 You will be prompted to enter the password.